Confined and deconfined chaos in classical spin systems: Ishimori chain

 \subsection{Confined chaos}

 The timescale at which trajectories separate in phase space is asymptotically shorter than the timescale at which the system thermalizes:

 for $\delta\rightarrow 0$ (also shown in \figref{fig:real_time_scales}{a}).
 This phenomenon is the norm rather than an exception in nearly integrable systems and is known as confined chaos~\cite{goldfriend2019equilibration,goldfriend2020quasi}.
 Canonical examples are the weakly interacting atomic gas and planetary orbits in the Solar System~\cite{milani_an_1992,milani_stable_1997,laskar_chaotic_2008,winter_short_2010,pereira_confined_2024}.
 Trajectories initially separate within the quasi-invariant tori, which begin to melt (and thus autocorrelators of their associated actions begin to decay) at much later times.
 This scenario usually justifies FGR and various Markovian approximations, including kinetic approaches for gases, where one only writes equations of motion for the actions (such as the momenta of atoms in a colliding gas) while assuming that the corresponding angles are completely random.
 In real many-body systems, Lyapunov exponents are hard or even impossible to probe because of quantum or statistical fluctuations, which prevent us from creating two copies of the system with nearly identical initial conditions.
-Nevertheless, as we have already highlighted, confined chaos can be understood as a two stage relaxation process where angle variables equilibrate at a timescale faster than the action variables.
-In this sense, confined chaos can be defined irrespective of the existence of individual classical trajectories or Lyapunov instabilities.
+Nevertheless, confined chaos can be understood as a two stage relaxation process where angle variables equilibrate at a timescale faster than the action variables.

 Based on the asymptotically different timescales, the Ishimori spin chain exhibits four distinct dynamical regimes as illustrated in \figref{fig:time_scales}{a(iii)}: \begin{itemize} \item [(i)] \textit{Regular GGE} ($\Tphi < t < \Tlya$): Trajectories remain perturbatively close to those of the integrable model. \item [(ii)] \textit{Chaotic GGE} ($\Tlya < t < \Tmelt$): Nearby phase-space trajectories have exponentially diverged, but the quasi-invariant tori have not yet melted.
 A comprehensive picture of the dynamics in phase space in this regime can be found in Ref.~\cite{goldfriend2020quasi}.
 The temporal extent of the chaotic GGE regime grows as $\delta \to 0$. \item [(iii)] \textit{Melting} ($\Tmelt < t < \Tth$): The quasi-conserved quantities begin to melt as the (already) chaotic trajectories start to explore different tori.
 In the case of torsion, its autocorrelator $C_\tau(t)$ decays exponentially as a function of time. \item [(iv)] \textit{Thermalization} ($t > \Tth$): The exponential decay of $C_\tau(t)$ continues until thermal equilibrium is reached at $\Tth$, after which $C_\tau(t)$ remains constant, up to fluctuations which are suppressed by $L$. \end{itemize}